ltrujello/ltrujello.github.io/docs/algebra/Groups/Quotient Groups..md

 \end{align*}

 so $H$ is a natural and apporopriate choice for an identity as it has the property of an identity element.

-\item[Associativity.]
-Associativity is derived from the associativity of our group $G$ itself.
+* **Associativity.** Associativity is derived from the associativity of our group $G$ itself.
 Observe that for any
 $a, b, c \in G$ we have